-If the Fluorescent Light Bulbs are dropped off at a customer service station or front counter, the items should be taken from the customer and placed in the collection containers provided.
+If the lamps are dropped off at a customer service station or front counter, the items should be taken from the customer and placed in the collection containers provided.

-If the material is not physically received by a staff person, the customer will place the light bulb in the collection bin.
-CFL's should go in the smaller boxes for CFL's while tubes should be placed in the boxes for the appropriate length (Those four feet or under should go in the four foot boxes.
-Longer ones should go in the eight foot boxes).
-Tubes of unusual shapes should also go in the CFL boxes.
+If the material is not physically received by a staff person, the customer will place the lamps in the collection bin.
+All bulbs (CFL's, incandescent, LED, HID etc.) should go in the smaller boxes for bulbs while tubes should be placed in the boxes for the appropriate length (Those 4 feet or under should go in the 4ft boxes and longer tubes should go in the 8 foot boxes).
+Tubes of unusual shapes should also go in the bulb boxes.

-The following methods will ensure safe handling of the bulbs and minimization of risk:
+The following methods will ensure safe handling of the lamps and minimization of risk:

-- The containers and packages must remain structurally sound and lack evidence of leakage, spillage or damage. - Containers should be set up to be stable (i.e. they don't tip over easily) - CFL's should be handled by their bases, not the glass part - All light bulbs should be set down gently - Boxes should not be left on counters or places that they could easily be knocked over or down. - Any light bulb that is broken must be cleaned up immediately using the spill procedure under the Clean Up Procedures. - Light bulbs are to be stored in PCA supplied containers only. - Light bulbs should be stored and handled in a way that prevents breakage. - When the box if full, tie and seal the plastic liner with packing tape then close the top of the box and seal all open edges with packing tape to prevent it from opening during transportation - Do not over fill the CFL collection containers.
-Overfilled CFL containers will be difficult and dangerous to close during shipping preparations. - Do not force fluorescent tubes in the collection container.
-If a tube does not slide into place within the container, the container is full.
+- The containers and packages must remain structurally sound and lack evidence of leakage, spillage or damage. - Containers should be set up to be stable (i.e. they don't tip over easily) - The lamps should be handled by their bases, not the glass portion - All lamps should be set down gently - Boxes should not be left on counters or places that they could easily be knocked over or down. - Any lamp that is broken must be cleaned up immediately using the spill procedure under the Clean Up Procedures. - Lamps are to be stored in Product Care supplied containers only. - Lamps should be stored and handled in a way that prevents breakage. - Do not over fill the lamps collection containers as they will be difficult and dangerous to close during shipping preparations.

-- Keep the CFL and shaped tubes separate from the linear tubes. - Do not tape light bulbs together or use rubber bands - Boxes sent by PCA have been pre-labeled with 'FRAGILE HANDLE W/CARE' stickers.
-Do not tamper with or remove these labels. - Do not leave light bulbs in a position or in an area where they can be easily broken - Do not stack material on top of the collection containers
+- Do not force fluorescent tubes in the collection container.
+If a tube does not slide into place within the container, the container is full. - Keep the bulbs and shaped tubes separate from the linear tubes. - Do not tape bulbs or tubes together or use rubber bands - Do not leave the lamps in a position or in an area where they can be easily broken - Do not stack material on top of the collection containers